vandepol/websphere-liberty-s2i/README.md

-Open Liberty UBI-min images for OpenShift S2I
+WebSophere Liberty UBI-min images for OpenShift S2I
 =============================================

+This repository has been forked from OpenLiberty/open-liberty-s2i and modified to use the ibmcom/websphere-liberty:kernel-java8-openj9-ub image.
+(If you want to fork this to use the IBM java, you can change this in the image.yaml.)

-This repository contains the source for building an Open Liberty Source to Image (S2I) builder using Red Hat Universal Base Image (UBI) 7 and Java 8.
+This repository contains the source for building an WebSphere Liberty Source to Image (S2I) builder using Red Hat Universal Base Image (UBI) 7 and Java 8.

 More information on S2I can be found at https://github.com/openshift/source-to-image